worldwide-asset-exchange/wax-node/README.md

 ## Using AWS Notes

-* Instances should have at least 7K (preferably 10K) IOPS on the volume storing the blockchain data
+* Use r5n.2xlarge or r5n.3xlarge with 10K provisioned IOPS on the volume storing the blockchain data

 ## Working With Your WAX Node